What is a CSA?

 During the summer season pick-up is available everyday at the farm stand on Hinesburg Rd.

-Delivery is available through our Boxed CSA share June through October
+Delivery is available through our Delivered CSA share June through October

 What our members are saying